American Standard Faucets Review & Rating Updated: April 10, 2026

 Even before the company's acquisition by LIXIL, Sun Capital had moved faucet production for the North American market to a plant already owned by American Standard in Monterrey, Mexico.

-After American Standards' acquisition by LIXIL, the Monterrey plant was closed, [3] and faucet production was transferred to American Standard's giant (4,400-employee) maquila in Aguascalientes owned by its subsidiary, AS Maquila México, S. de R.L. de C.V.
+After American Standards' acquisition by LIXIL, the Monterrey plant was closed, [3] and faucet production was transferred to a giant (4,400-employee) maquila in Aguascalientes owned by its subsidiary, AS Maquila México, S. de R.L. de C.V.

 The Monterrey plant did not stay empty for long, however.